A GOOD CENTRAL POSITION ON KEFALONIA

 - Paradise Taverna Aghia Efimia – out of the town above a little beach

 Maklithari Taverna Makriotika (first left in Aghia Efimia and continue for about 6 kms) Worth it!

 To Kastro St Georges Castle Tel: 26710 66367 (Spyros and Nicki) – Best daytime cafe on the island with views!

-Our Visitor’s Book is a great place to find recommendations from past guests.
-Please add your names, comments and ‘good finds’ to The Walnut Tree Visitor’s Book.
+Look for our Visitor’s Book.
+It is a great place to find recommendations from past guests.
+We hope you find it useful and if so, please add your own names, comments and ‘good finds’ to The Walnut Tree Visitor’s Book.